mkrzywonski/clock/README.md

 systemctl status clock.service
 ```

-## 📶 Wi-Fi Configuration from the App
+## 📶 Wi-Fi Configuration from the button pad

 You probably configured Wi-Fi when you set up your Pi, but the menu can also scan SSIDs and configure credentials on-device without the need to connect a monitor and keyboard.
 This can be helpful if you move the clock to a location with a different Wi-Fi network.